sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Dustin McCloud seems pretty certain that Valencia hurt someone with her performance at 7:15

 Crying Cecilia statue
-- Oliver stashes list of names in loose brick in crying cecilia statu
+- Oliver stashes list of names in loose brick in crying cecilia statue